Zhongdao/VehicleReIDKeyPointData/README.md

 This repo has annotations of **key point location** and **vehicle orientation** for VeRi-776 dataset, which is used in our *ICCV'17* paper [Orientation Invariant Feature Embedding and Spatial Temporal Regularization for Vehicle Re-identification](http://openaccess.thecvf.com/content_ICCV_2017/papers/Wang_Orientation_Invariant_Feature_ICCV_2017_paper.pdf).

-### Citation

-If you find this repo useful in your research, please consider to cite:

-	@InProceedings{Wang_2017_ICCV,
-		author = {Wang, Zhongdao and Tang, Luming and Liu, Xihui and Yao, Zhuliang and Yi, Shuai and Shao, Jing and Yan, Junjie and Wang, Shengjin and Li, Hongsheng and Wang, Xiaogang}, title = {Orientation Invariant Feature Embedding and Spatial Temporal Regularization for Vehicle Re-Identification}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {Oct},
-		year = {2017}
-	}

 ### Get VeRi-776 dataset
 Please refer to [this repo](https://github.com/VehicleReId/VeRidataset).